williamverdolini/williamverdolini.github.com/_posts/cqrses-todos/2014-08-10-cqrses-intro.md

 5. Implementing a <a href="http://www.adamtibi.net/06-2013/implementing-a-cqrs-based-architecture-with-mvc-and-document-db" target="_blank">CQRS-based Architecture with MVC and Document DB</a> by **Adam Tibi**
 6.    <a href="https://github.com/Iridio/CQRS-ES_MembershipProvider" target="_blank">CQRS-ES demo project</a> of **Alessandro Colla**
 7. Microsoft .NET - Architecting Applications for the Enterprise (2nd Edition): <a href="https://naa4e.codeplex.com/" target="_blank">CQRS+ES workshop</a> with **Andrea Saltarello**
+8.    <a href="http://cre8ivethought.com/blog/2009/11/12/cqrs--la-greg-young" target="_blank">CQRS à la Greg Young</a> by Mark Nijhof
+9.    <a href="http://www.udidahan.com/2009/12/09/clarified-cqrs/" target="_blank">Clarified CQRS</a> by Udi Dahan

 A heartfelt thanks to all those who have the ability and willingness to share their knowledge.
 For the rest, just passion and study.

+What follows is the result of my studies and insights, and not everything that is written may be the correct interpretation of the different concepts.
+Anyone who wants to correct me or explain it better is welcome.
+Thank you.

 ###It’s NOT DDD (yet)